Pluggable-Transports/Pluggable-Transports-website/_pages/code-of-conduct.md

 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

-*Violations of these may result in expulsion from the event.*
+*Violations of these may result in expulsion from the event.Internews will take into account documented violations of similar codes of conduct into account when making decisions around participation.*

 ### Scope